oktadev/okta-blog/_source/_posts/2022-04-21-jhipster-k8s-azure.md

             client-secret: <client-secret>
 ```

-## Build the Docker Images and Run the App with Docker Compose
+## Build the Docker images and run the app with Docker Compose

 You're all set to run the app locally using Docker and Docker Compose.
 You need to build the docker image for each of the projects: `gateway`, `store`, and `blog`.